KU Student Housing Handbook

 Contract Payments

-Residents receive e-bills to their KU email from Student Account Services.
-For all questions about university payment options, visit the payment plan page on the KU Student Accounts & Receivables website.
+Residents’ housing and dining fees are applied to their KU Enroll & Pay account and will receive e-bills to their KU email from Student Accounts & Receivables Services.
+For all questions about University payment options, visit the payment plan page on the KU Student Accounts & Receivables website.

 Break Periods (Residence and Scholarship Halls)

-The residence hall and scholarship hall academic year contract covers academic semesters.
-Winter break housing is available for an additional charge.
-Meal service is determined by KU Dining, and is not guaranteed.
-For information about break period meals, visit the KU Dining website.
+The Residence Hall and Scholarship Hall academic year rate includes the academic semesters.
+Winter break housing is available and may require additional sign up to notify staff of intentions to stay.
+Meal service is determined by KU Dining and is not guaranteed.
+For information about break period meals, visit the KU Dining website

 Residents interested in break housing should make reservations in advance whenever possible.
 Break housing may not be available for residents without a reservation